wassryan/kitti_vis_tool/README.md

 **Note: the above installation has been tested not work on MacOS.**

-## Install remotely
-Please refer to the [jupyter](jupyter/) folder for installing on a remote server and visulizing in Jupyter Notebook.

 ## Visualization

 1. 3D boxes on LiDar point cloud in volumetric mode